 Under no circumstances should you attempt to use software to strip the image of its watermark.
 This demonstrates clear and wilful intent to infringe copyright — evidence which will likely work against you, should the case come before a court of law.

 Some image creators embed crucial information about their images into the file’s metadata (also known as EXIF data).
 On Windows, just right-click on the image and select “Properties”.
 In macOS, when you opened it in Preview, click on “Tools” in the menu, then “Show Inspector” and on the ⓘ icon.
 There, you’ll find the “EXIF” tab.
 You can often find the name of the copyright owner and even a full copyright notice here.

 4. Do a Google reverse image search

 If you still can’t find details of the image owner, Google’s reverse image search is a useful tool.
-Open Google Image Search, click on the camera icon and search by the picture’s URL or paste the image link into http://images.google.com and follow the results to see where else the image lives online.
-From there, you should be able to ascertain ownership information.
+Open Google Image Search, click on the camera icon and search by the picture’s URL or paste the image to see where else the image lives online.
+From Google’s image findings, you should be able to ascertain ownership information.

-If you work with a large volume of images and would like to regularly look for sources, you could consider Pixsy’s AI-powered monitoring service that is free up to 500 images.
+If you work with a large volume of images and would like to regularly look for sources with even higher efficiency, you could consider Pixsy’s AI-powered monitoring service that is free up to 500 images.

 When you already have some information on your hand, the public catalog of the U.S. Copyright Office Database can help you.
 Here, you can search by the photographer’s name or the title of the image — this will potentially show you if the given work was officially registered for copyright.
 However, it’s crucial to know that such a process is not needed for an image to be copyrighted since, as discussed above, it is protected by copyright from the moment of its creation.